CoFra-CaLa/ros_collision_detection/README.md

 If you would rather like to use `catkin_make`, follow the instructions in [Create a ROS Workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment/#Create_a_ROS_Workspace) on the Wiki.

-Make sure you also add the following line for the setup.bash script to your `.bashrc` file (adjust the workspace path if necessary:
+Make sure you also add the following line for the setup.bash script to your `.bashrc` file (adjust the workspace path if necessary):
 ```bash
 source ~/catkin_ws/devel/setup.bash
 ```